-Watch for the following problems as time passes after the bite:
+Watch (In Zambia) for the following problems as time passes after the bite (these times are unreliable):

-Bite with venom (fang marks or pain at bite site) 10-30 minutes Rapid pulse, low blood pressure, small pupils, sweating and salivation, difficulty swallowing, breathlessness, numbness, weakness Elapids Intravenous line.
+Bite with venom (fang marks or pain at bite site) Rapid pulse, low blood pressure, small pupils, sweating and salivation, difficulty swallowing, breathlessness, numbness, weakness Cobra and Black Mamba Intravenous line.
 Consider antivenom.
-Local pain, tissue swelling Vipers and Crotalids Intravenous line.
+10-30 minutes Local pain, tissue swelling Adders, spitting cobras and stiletto snake Intravenous line.
 Consider antivenom.
 Pain killers (not aspirin) 30 minutes to 5 hours Cobra syndrome - both eyelids droop, spasm in jaw muscles, breathing paralysis.
-Low blood pressure and rapid pulse Elapids Ventilate and treat shock 30 minutes to 48 hours Nose bleeds, bruising in skin.
+Low blood pressure and rapid pulse Cobra and Black Mamba Ventilate and treat shock 30 minutes to 48 hours Nose bleeds, bruising in skin.
 Disseminated Intravascular Coagulation (DIC).
 Low blood pressure and fast pulse.
-Vipers and Crotalids Check clotting (see above).
+Boomslang, Twig snake, Puff Adder, Gaboon Adder, Black-necked spitting cobra Check clotting (see above).
 Consider transfusion if severe anaemia.
-6 hour or more None of the above signs and normal clotting Consider sending home at 12 hours Tissue necrosis Remove blisters, daily dressings, consider removing dead tissue after 15 days.
+None of the above signs and normal clotting Consider sending home at 24 hours 6 hour or more Tissue necrosis Remove blisters, daily dressings, consider removing dead tissue after 15 days.

-Scorpion stings are extremely painful for about 8 hours and can be treated with a local anaesthetic injection or a by a local healer with appropriate skills.
+Scorpion stings are extremely painful for about 8 hours and can be treated with a local anaesthetic injection or a by a local healer with appropriate skills (cutting is inappropriate).
 It is very unusual for them to be dangerous and there is no effective antivenom.

 Spider bites can cause painful necrotic ulcers.
-If there are dangerous spiders in your area learn how to manage their bites: for example black widows, recluse spiders.
-Do not cut the wound or try to remove the dead tissue.

-Bee and wasp stings should be removed and the skin washed.
-Treat anaphylaxis if present - see lesson 10.
+If there are dangerous spiders in your area: learn how to manage their bites.
+The only medically significant spiders in Zambia are brown button spiders.
+However, they rarely bite.
+Other spiders are big and give a painful bite.
+Consider giving a local anaesthetic injection.
+Do not cut or suck the wound.
+Do not try to remove black tissue.
+Bee and wasp stings: the stinger should be removed and the skin washed.
+Treat anaphylaxis if present.
+See lesson 10.